MichaelElstad/MichaelElstad.github.io/_posts/2020-02-28-Sam's Robots.md

 Sam learned spanish while working with students, adults, and colleges in Southern California.

-This is a demo post to show you how to write blog posts with markdown.
-I strongly encourage you to [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.

-**Sam Values his and your time**
+**Sam Values Time**

 ## 760 421 1251 is the fastest way to reach me
 ## SamuelPatrickCarter@gmail.com is the most reliable way to reach me

 <!---

+This is a demo post to show you how to write blog posts with markdown.
+I strongly encourage you to [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.

 Paste your text here :)Here's a useless table: